• Skip to main content

 Frequently asked questions:

-What are they?
+What are short ribs?

-What’s the best way to cook them?
+What’s the best way to cook beef ribs in the oven?

 Low and slow is the name of this game!
 Braising is a form of moist-heat cooking that breaks down connective tissues and tenderizes tough cuts of meat, like beef short ribs, while it cooks.